open-cogsci/datamatrix/doc-pelican/content/pages/basic.md

  print(dm)
 --%

-If you do not know the name of a column, for example becaues it is defined by a variable, you can also refer to columns as though they are items of a `dict`.
+If you do not know the name of a column, for example because it is defined by a variable, you can also refer to columns as though they are items of a `dict`.
 However, this is *not* recommended, because it makes it less clear whether you are referring to column or a row.

 %--
 python: |